Create an Airwallex account today

 How do B2B payment gateways integrate with accounting systems?

 For example, Airwallex integrates with eight popular accounting services.
-You can also DIY automations with tools like Zapier.
+You can also build your own automations with tools like Zapier, and manage recurring billing and subscriptions directly.

 What fees should I expect from a B2B payment gateway?